 Mage Knight is a big game.
 When you first open the box, you’ll likely be overwhelmed by the sheer number of components, especially if you don’t have a lot of experience with such big games.
-While the original insert is decent, there are further benefits for organizing Mage Knight Ultimate Edition components.
+While the original insert is decent, there are further benefits to organizing Mage Knight Ultimate Edition components.

 What is Mage Knight?

-Mage Knight is a very complex board game, best-experienced solo or in small player numbers.
+Mage Knight is a very complex board game, best-experienced solo or in small-player numbers.
 You play as a powerful wizard/warrior, traveling around a fantasy world, filled with monsters that need to be killed, settlements to interact with, and your own agendas, like capturing cities.

 By gameplay mechanics, it’s a deck-building game.
 You start with a basic deck (seven characters are available in the ultimate edition), which you improve during the game.
 Managing your deck is key, as most of your available actions (like movement and combat) come from it.
 You can also use your special skills and command units.

 Complementing the base game were several expansions, which added new heroes, action cards, enemies, scenarios, and much more.
-Ultimate edition is a revised compilation of the base game and all the expansions.
+The Ultimate edition is a revised compilation of the base game and all the expansions.

 For more information about the game, I have already dedicated plenty of articles to it on this website.
 Explore the navigation menu on the top or follow the links in this article for further reading.